*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Learn Something New

 One of the best ways to shake off the gloom is to learn something new that inspires you to create, to spread your wings, and to grow.
 Learn how to make beautiful glass art with a glassblowing workshop from Yours Outdoors at Artech Studios.
-In Perth, Kelly’s Flowers offers holiday workshops throughout the season where you can make a wreath, a decorative urn, and more, using fresh and dried flowers.
-Have you ever wanted to learn to knit?
-Take a virtual knitting workshop from Kim McBrien Evans at Indigo Dragonfly and create your own textile masterpieces.
+In Perth, Kelly’s Flowers offers holiday workshops throughout the season where you can make a decorative urn, and more, using fresh and dried flowers.

 Go Chasin’ Turkeys

-The folks at Chasin’ Turkeys in Carleton Place have their COVID game down pat; they are on top of ensuring their customers are safe from COVID-19.
-Roll some strikes (or spares) here and know each group will be separated by an empty lane so you won’t need to worry about your social bubble.
+The folks at Chasin’ Turkeys in Carleton Place know the lanes are where the fun’s at.
+Roll some strikes (or spares) here and experienced some low-tech, family-friendly fun.
 Other places to bowl in Ontario’s Highlands include The Fast Lane in Minden (try one of their glow in the dark evenings!) and Gratton Bowling Lanes in Smiths Falls.

 You won’t notice the weather when you spend time in the forest while absorbing the calming influence only Mother Nature can provide.
 Take a hike to the top of Manitou Mountain in the Ottawa Valley for a spectacular lookout.
 In Haliburton, Barnum Creek Nature Reserve has easy to moderate trails that range from one to five kilometres.
 Explore more than 358 acres of land on one of the trails at McGeachie Conservation Area in Hastings County.
 Lennox & Addington’s Forest Trails will lead you through more than 127 acres of pristine Canadian Shield landscape.